 - Quality is so-so but good for the price

-Is the High Sierra AT7 Spinner for me?
+Is the High Sierra XBT Wheeled Laptop Backpack for me?

 This is a good, affordable backpack.
 While it’s not our top pick on this list, it will get the job done!
-We like that it’s a duffel bag and wheeled luggage with multiple functions.
+We like that it’s wheeled luggage with multiple functions.
 It easily converts into a backpack.

 Best Budget Backpack with Wheels